BrennenJohnston/braille-card-and-cylinder-stl-generator/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the **PolyForm Noncommercial License 1.0.0**.

+- ✅ Free for personal, educational, and non-commercial use
+- ✅ Modification and remixing allowed
+- ❌ **No commercial use permitted**

+See the [LICENSE](LICENSE) file for full terms.